melihacikgoz/caddynano-server-container/README.md

 	3. Enhanced performance through minimal dependencies.

 By transitioning from Server Core to Nano Server, projects benefit from reduced image size, faster deployment, and improved overall efficiency.

+Notes:
+	1. The files inside src/* can be JavaScript files and may include frameworks or libraries such as React, Angular, Vue, etc.